nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.42em; overflow: hidden;" -->

 Notes:
-- Then, once our handlers are defined, in most cases we will call `ListenAndServe()`, which will start listening for HTTP requests and use our handlers to respond to these.
+- Once our handlers are defined, in most cases we will call `ListenAndServe()`, which will start listening for HTTP requests and use our handlers to build responses.
 - ▶️ In our case, we would like to reuse as much as possible of this code we wrote, but use it to respond to a request intercepted by a SW.
 - Provided the handlers are WebAssembly compatible, we can keep and reuse them as they are.
 - So this is nice, because the handlers are the main part of our code, this is where we declare all the logic.